Lordjiggyx/SQAF/README.md

 # Team Version Control

-To manage version control for this project i used the gitflow process.
-This included creating branches when I created a new feature and merging the branches accordingly.
-I decided to create 4 main branches
+To manage version control for this project I used the gitflow process.

+## What is the Gitflow

+Gitflow is a workflow process that defines a branching model for a scheduled project release.This is used mainly for managing large projects.
+The master branch and the develop branches are used to record the project history and the remaining branches can fall into many categories of branches e.g feature branches , hotfix branches and release branches.

+## My Branches

 ##### Master
 This branch is where the final project containing all documentation and code would be located no changes to this branch are allowed, only pull requests from the develop branch are allowed